lois-lee/IDD-Fa19-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**
+Change the noteDuration variable to half of what it is.

 **b.
 What song is playing?**
 Starwars